 The basic theme of the movie is that Data and Picard each find their doppelganger.
 I am glad that this does not turn out a coincidence.
-B-4's appearance belongs to Shinzon's plan, a man who is quite fond of the symbolism of his actions.
+B-4's appearance belongs to Shinzon's plan.
+He's a man who is quite fond of the symbolism of his actions.
 As a side effect besides luring Picard to Romulus, he may want to confront Data with his evil counterpart just as he is Picard's, but stripped of all modifications B-4 is just the equivalent of a child.
 I appreciate that B-4 does not turn out as just another Lore and that Brent Spiner plays B-4 without a sign of silliness.
 Picard's scenes together with his nemesis are clearly more interesting, however.
 Tom Hardy is convincing as Shinzon, within the limitations of the somewhat theatrical character I outlined above.
 Patrick Stewart performs well as always, now in a victim role for much of the time, unsure about his actions because the enemy is somehow he himself.
 The rest of the main cast is not particularly strongly involved.
 Only Deanna makes a considerable contribution to the story.
 Although it begins with one more instance of the "Troi suffers" cliché, I like how her telepathic abilities are eventually fused with the ship's technology to detect the cloaked Scimitar.
 Riker's scenes fighting with the Reman Viceroy on the crippled Enterprise, on the other hand, are rather expendable.
 I wonder if they had been better removed in favor of something else, considering that "Nemesis" was cut down by 40 minutes.
 But Frakes may have asked for more screen presence, and the Viceroy may have been supposed to find an end worthy of a villain.